 Click/tap on the images for a larger view.

-HomeLab-pH bottom-side wiring.
-This wiring scheme is applicable for models Nano V3, Mini V05 and Micro.
+HomeLab-pH pictured connected to Arduino Nano via its mail header.
+The scheme shows same wiring but from the bottom-side.
+This type of wiring is applicable for models Nano V3, Mini V05 and Micro.

 The wiring scheme is applicable for models M0, Zero, Due and Tian.
 It is the quite the same as that for the Uno the only deference being module's VCC connected to Arduino 3.3 V power pin instead to 5 V.